ntutic/json_scrapy/docs/topics/leaks.rst

 ignore a particular class (and all its subclases).
 For example, this won't show any live references to spiders:

->>> from scrapy.spiders import Spider
+>>> from jscrapy.spiders import Spider
 >>> prefs(ignore=Spider)

-.. module:: scrapy.utils.trackref
+.. module:: jscrapy.utils.trackref
    :synopsis: Track references of live objects

-scrapy.utils.trackref module
+jscrapy.utils.trackref module
 ----------------------------

-Here are the functions available in the :mod:`~scrapy.utils.trackref` module.
+Here are the functions available in the :mod:`~jscrapy.utils.trackref` module.

 .. class:: object_ref